John Wilmot, 2nd Earl of Rochester

-John Wilmot, 2nd Earl of Rochester (1 April 1647 – 26 July 1680) was an English poet and courtier of King Charles II's Restoration court.
-The Restoration reacted against the "spiritual authoritarianism" of the Puritan era.
+John Wilmot, 2nd Earl of Rochester (1 April 1647 (O.S.) – 26 July 1680 (O.S.)) was an English poet and courtier of King Charles II's Restoration court, who reacted against the "spiritual authoritarianism" of the Puritan era.
 Rochester embodied this new era, and he became as well known for his rakish lifestyle as for his poetry, although the two were often interlinked.
-He died as a result of venereal disease at the age of 33.
+He died as a result of a sexually transmitted infection at the age of 33.

-Rochester was described by his contemporary Andrew Marvell as "the best English satirist," and he is generally considered to be the most considerable poet and the most learned among the Restoration wits.
+Rochester was described by his contemporary Andrew Marvell as "the best English satirist", and he is generally considered to be the most considerable poet and the most learned among the Restoration wits.
 His poetry was widely censored during the Victorian era, but enjoyed a revival from the 1920s onwards, with reappraisals from noted literary figures such as Graham Greene and Ezra Pound.
 The critic Vivian de Sola Pinto linked Rochester's libertinism to Hobbesian materialism.

-During his lifetime, Rochester was best known for A Satyr Against Reason and Mankind, and it remains among his best-known works today.
+During his lifetime Rochester was best known for A Satyr Against Reason and Mankind and it remains among his best-known works today.

 Life

 Upbringing and teens

 John Wilmot was born at Ditchley House in Oxfordshire on 1 April 1647.
 His father, Henry, Viscount Wilmot, was created Earl of Rochester in 1652 for his military service to Charles II during the King's exile under the Commonwealth.
 Paul Davis describes Henry as "a Cavalier legend, a dashing bon vivant and war-hero who single-handedly engineered the future Charles II's escape to the Continent (including the famous concealment in an oak tree) after the disastrous battle of Worcester in 1651".
 His mother, Anne St. John, was a strong-willed Puritan from a noble Wiltshire family.

 From the age of seven, Rochester was privately tutored, two years later attending the grammar school in nearby Burford.
 His father died in 1658, and John Wilmot inherited the title of the Earl of Rochester in April of that year.
 In January 1660, Rochester was admitted as a Fellow commoner to Wadham College, Oxford, a new and comparatively poor college.
 Whilst there, it is said, the 13-year-old "grew debauched".
-In September 1661 he was awarded an honorary M.A. by the newly elected Chancellor of the university, Edward Hyde, Earl of Clarendon, a family friend.
+In September 1661 he was awarded an honorary M.A. by the newly elected chancellor of the university, Edward Hyde, Earl of Clarendon, a family friend.